Lord Huron: Lonesome Dreams (2012–2013)

 Lord Huron's first full-length album, Lonesome Dreams, was released on October 9, 2012.
 It debuted at No. 5 on Billboard's Heatseekers Albums chart.

 With the release of Lonesome Dreams, the band released a series of music videos filmed in a western '70s style, which Schneider says was the focal point and narrative for the album.
 "We had this fun idea that Lonesome Dreams was kind of this series of old adventure tales."
 In an interview, Schneider alluded to influence from a specific work, called The Collected Works of Billy the Kid: Left-Handed Poems.
 "It's sort of a collection of pulp fiction and we wanted the videos to kind of reflect that and have that same feel and style", Schneider said during another interview.
 They also decided to release a theatrical version of the videos.

 Strange Trails (2014–2017)

 The band released their second album, Strange Trails, on April 6, 2015 in the UK and April 7, 2015 in the US.
 The album debuted on the Billboard 200 at No. 23, Folk Albums at No. 1, and No. 10 on the Top Album Sales chart with 18,000 copies sold.
-The song "The Night We Met" was RIAA certified gold on June 26, 2017 and certified platinum on February 15, 2018.